13 Types of Pitbull Dog Breeds & Their Differences (With Pictures)

-The Pynat is an easily identifiable Pitbull because unlike its counterparts, it has a thin (yet still quite muscular) build.
-Originally used as a hunting dog, Pynats have a friendly demeanor and are both alert and intelligent.
+The Pynat is an easily identifiable Pitbull because, unlike its counterparts, it has a thin (yet still quite muscular) build.
+Originally used as hunting dogs, Pynats have a friendly demeanor and are both alert and intelligent.
 Its coat also differs, as it is usually brownish or tawny with streaks of another color.

 - Related Read: 6 Best Brushes for Pitbulls

 Also known as a Pitmation, the Spike Pitbull is a result of breeding a Dalmatian with a Pitbull.
 Commonly, the breed will have white or light fur with black or dark spots, however, this can vary.
 They are friendly, quiet, energetic, and playful dogs, making them perfect for families with children.

 Whether you adopt the more common American Pitbull Terrier or a rarer breed such as the Cobra, Pynat, or Monster Blue, you’re sure to enjoy many happy years with your loyal, playful, and active new friend.